Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 Convergence of the binomial term $H_n$ is easier to understand probabilistically, so we will start there.
 This will reveal the necessary conjugation of the kernel.
 In this section $\ga_n, \ga_n', \ga_n''$ refer to $\ga_{n, \be_n}$ and its derivatives evaluated at the point $m_n$.
 We have the following translation between the unscaled parameters $x_n, s_n, y_n, t_n$ in the prelimit and their limiting versions $x, s, y, t$:

 In this scaling,

+Here $\ep_1, \ep_2 \in [-2, 2]$ are negligible error terms coming from the floors in $x_n, s_n, y_n, t_n$.
 The binomial factor in $H_n$ already suggests (i.e.\ by the de Moivre-Laplace central limit theorem) that under some rescaling, $H_n$ should converge to a Gaussian kernel.
 Moreover, $\chi_n$ and $\tau_n$ are already set-up to be the correct spatial and temporal rescalings for a Bernoulli walk with slope $\ga_n'$ to converge to Brownian motion with variance $2$, see \eqref{E:bernoulli-scaling}.
 Using this picture, we see that if we set $\de_n$ so that

 then we observe that

 is the probability that a Bernoulli random walk with slope $\ga'$ is at location $x - y$ after $s-t$ steps.
 We call $\de_n \in (0, 1)$ the \textbf{damping parameter} for the Bernoulli random walks.
 It represents how much the bottom walk feels the conditioning from the walks above; the equation relating $\de_n$ to $\ga_n'$ shows that the bottom walk effectively behaves like a Bernoulli walk of odds $\de_n \be_n$ near the time $m_n$.
 After rescaling up by the spatial scaling $\chi_n$, \eqref{E:de-n-H} converges to the Gaussian term in $K_\scrA$ by the central limit theorem.